 Here’s an example snapshot of a current client under this arrangement.
 You’ll see that they have gone over at times throughout the year, but have also been at or under in a few months as well.

 With this set up, you’re not tied into doing only the projects you have lined up right now.
 For example, if one month requires 4 emails, that works.
 If you have just SEO and keyword content pieces and a few emails in a month, that works, too.

 Basically, whatever creative projects and executions you need are covered under your monthly bucket of hours.
 And, of course, each is tracked on our end with its specific job number so you can see what’s going where.

-Your hours cover new creative, strategic planning, revisions, SEO work, etc. Best of all, you have the flexibility to fit in other one-offs and projects that come up from time to time.
+Your hours cover new creative writing and design, strategic planning, revisions, SEO, reporting, etc. Best of all, you have the flexibility to fit in other one-offs and projects that come up from time to time.

 This is, of course, a start, and you’re under no obligation to use all of your hours at any time.
-But this way you can plan your 2021 budget expenses and have a fairly good handle on just how much work that could cover for the year.
+But this way you can plan out the rest of your 2021 budget expenses and have a good handle on just how much work that could cover for the year.

 WHAT ABOUT BIG PROJECTS?

-Let’s say you have a need for some larger scope projects—like a testimonial video or a collateral for an upcoming sales meeting.
+Let’s say you have a need for some larger scope projects—like a testimonial video or a new website.
 If it looks like that would be the only focus in the timeframe, we’d use the hours we’ve agreed upon.
 But if the scope is beyond that, or risks putting off other projects you need done, we’d quote these larger projects separately so you can see how that may impact your budget for the year.
 We’ve found this makes it easier for clients to track costs as well as plan for other projects.